 Who We Are

-Please click here for our most recent annual report , which includes a map of our recent service delivery and a report of our financial performance, as well as a list of our donors.
-Click here for a copy of our IRS form 990 .
-(FY12 to be posted in November).
+View our most recent annual report, which includes a map of our recent service delivery and a report of our financial performance, as well as a list of our donors.
+You may also download a printable version of the annual report here.
 We serve as a clearinghouse for information, and work closely with local, state and national partners on various projects; here is a map we created that shows the relationship of major preservation-related partners in New Hampshire.

 - Revived buildings, healthy downtowns and protected vital landscapes in every town and city.

 - Historic preservation is an integral part of new economic and environmental trends.
 Community development and environmentally sustainable practices based in historic preservation principles are embraced by citizens, local decision-makers and state and federal policy makers.
 (Re-tuning windows, re-using town halls, investing in main streets and old farms.)

 - People in New Hampshire know the benefits of preservation and will be informed and aware about where to turn for specific assistance and how to advocate for the preservation of significant resources.

 A phone call or an email opens the door to expert coaching, consultation and technical assistance for those involved in preservation efforts.
 Through our shared field services program with the National Trust for Historic Preservation, we served over 60 New Hampshire communities in the last year.
 Our staff comes to your site and works closely with you on topics such as funding, contractors, legal issues, or public relations.
 We have found that this is a highly effective way to help advance local preservation projects.
 Our modest program of Preservation Services grants can steer projects to success by funding an early-stage evaluation of a historic building's condition or developing a fundraising "road map" to save a community landmark.

 Get help saving your barn with a Barn Assessment Grant.
 These offer matching funds to hire a barn restoration professional who will assess your old barn and prepare an in-depth report.